SilviaCamineroHuertas/codigo_clasificado_por_temas/kedro.md

     - **pipeline.py** (to build the pipeline)

- - A yaml file: **conf/base/parameters/data_processing.yml** to define the parameters used when running the pipeline
+ - A yaml file: **conf/base/parameters/data_processing.yml** to define the parameters used when running the pipelineS

  - A folder for test code: **src/tests/pipelines/data_processing**